vwt-digital/odh-arcgis-int/functions/push-to-arcgis/README.md

 }
 ~~~

-#### Part of value `optional`
+#### Character set `optional`
-When just a part of the value must be included within the data, there are two fields that can be specified:
+When just a part of the value must be included within the data, the attribute `character_set` can be used.
+This will
-`characters_to` and `characters_from`.
-The `characters_to` attribute will retrieve the characters from the beginning of
-the value until the specified amount.
-The `characters_from` will retrieve the characters from the specified amount
+retrieve the characters between the defined character positions.
-until the end of the string.

 ###### Data
 ~~~json